-Indie turn-based RPGs seem to be a growing genre.
-Battle Chasers: Nightwar is certainly a solid take on the classic JRPG formula but does it offer an enjoyable campaign from start to finish?
+Indie turn-based RPGs seem to be a growing genre and Battle Chasers: Nightwar is certainly a solid take on the classic JRPG formula but does it offer an enjoyable campaign from start to finish?
 Enter Harm's Way and let's find out.

 Battle Chasers: Nightwar is a video game revival of the late-'90s comic book Battle Chasers from Marvel veteran Joe Mad.
 Although I was unfamiliar with the franchise before playing this game, I'm quite captivated by its world.
 For starters, the cast of characters is spectacular.
 From the young and determined girl Gully to the massive yet kind machine Calibretto and the protective swordsman Garrison to the elderly wizard Knolan; you're bound to enjoy watching the story unfold.
 To help with this, the visuals are fantastic complete with gorgeous art, well-animated character models, and intricately-designed environments.
 The audio is superb, too, with a talented voice cast, epic soundtrack, and satisfying sound effects.
 Overall, the sights and sounds of Battle Chasers: Nightwar are sure to impress even the most jaded gamers right off the bat.